1. Read the SIUE " Policy on Biohazardous Material Use"

-3. If your planned activity type is covered by the IBC AND it includes the use of Biohazardous Materials, then you must do a professional Risk Assessment and complete an IBC Risk Assessment form according to both its referenced, and its explicit guidance.
+3. If your planned activity type is covered by the IBC AND it includes the use of Biohazardous Materials, then you must do a professional Risk Assessment and complete an IBC Risk Assessment form.
 For all activities with biohazardous materials whether covered by the IBC or not, please consult the Emergency Management & Safety Department for other requirements.

 Note that it may be useful to consult the "Agent Summary Statements" in Appendix VIII of the Centers for Disease Control manual "Biosafety in Microbiological and Biomedical Laboratories."
 Keep in mind however that these agent summaries, while useful, are NOT a complete listing of biohazardous materials, nor the definitive word on risk assessment for those biohazardous materials.

 Submit the completed IBC Risk Assessment form to the Linda Skelton, Coordinator of the IBC.

 If at this point you are sure that your activity will be classified as Biosafety Level 2 or higher, complete both the Risk Assessment and the full Application to Use Biohazardous Material.
 Submit both together to the full IBC via Linda Skelton, the IBC Coordinator.